Tips for smarter, cheaper imports

 Example

-2. Get to understand customs regimes
+2. Get to understand customs regulations

-If you import products from non-EU countries, there are various customs regulations.
+If you import products from non-EU countries, there are various special customs regulations.
 These regulations can mean you pay less or no import duties.

 Inward processing